Mergers & Acquisitions Investment Banking: What You Do Every Day

 2. Process due diligence requests from the buyers – this means you look for stuff when they ask for it, and if you don’t have it, you then ask your client for it… and then you get it, and send it back to the buyers.
 Efficiency at its finest!

 3. Occasionally you’ll do some valuation and modeling work – most often you do this to “justify” what your MD thinks your client is worth, or to show how the acquisition would instantly double the buyer’s EPS.
 The numbers and modeling work you do here are somewhere between “complete lies” and “creative non-fiction.”

 There’s less technical work than you might have expected – that’s just how banking is.

-Despite all the hoopla over “learning financial modeling,” you don’t spend the majority of your time doing any kind of modeling work – even in a more technical group, like M&A.
+You do not spend the majority of your time doing modeling work – even in a more technical group, like M&A.

 Broad Sell-Side (Auction)

 This is not too different from the targeted sell-side deal above.
 The main difference is that you go out to a broader group of potential buyers, and you do it much earlier on – you don’t wait until you have a potential buyer at the table first.
 Here’s a quick outline: